-GHG concerned: CH4 and N2O Policy type: regulatory and economic Status: effective over 2014-2020 Considered in: With Measures (WM) Scenario
+GHG concerned: CH4 and N2O Policy type: regulatory and economic Status: effective over 2014-2020

-FAO Project "Development of the National Strategy and Action Plan for Animal Genetic Resources and the Program of Genetic Improvement of Dairy Cows"121
+FAO Project "Development of the National Strategy and Action Plan for Animal Genetic Resources and the Program of Genetic Improvement of Dairy Cows" 121

 The Project, funded with a 320 thousand Euro grant by the United Nations Food and Agriculture Organization (FAO), was implemented between 2015-2017.
 Under the Project, more than 50 artificial insemination operators were trained and equipped with performance kits, and as FAO Technical Assistance a milk analysis laboratory was created within the State Agrarian University, to complete another EU-funded cross-border cooperation project.